Memorable Manitobans: Edward Wesley Lowery (1886-1953)

 He practiced law for six years then joined the federal department of revenue as an income tax director, holding the position for over 25 years and overseeing its considerable growth in size.
 In 1950, he moved to Vancouver, British to become Director General of the federal revenue department there.
 He retired in 1952.

 On 14 May 1913, he married Ethel May Lockwood (1892-1953) at Winnipeg.
 They had one daughter and one son.
 The family lived at 143 Machray Avenue (circa 1915).
 He was a member of the Odd Fellows, Canukeena Club, Blackstone Club, National Club of Canada, Rotary Club, and Knox United Church.
-In 1925, he was an unsuccessful candidate in the federal constituency of Winnipeg North Centre.
+In the 1925 federal general election, he was an unsuccessful candidate in the constituency of Winnipeg North Centre.
+He served as Commissioner of the Boy Scouts in Manitoba.

 He died suddenly at Toronto, Ontario on 22 December 1953, while visiting his daughter.